River Forest

 Growing up near the Des Plaines River, just two towns away from River Forest, I probably spent more time at Trailside Museum than I did at either of the city’s zoos.
 With its timeless forest preserve menagerie, including semi-rehabilitated hawks, owls, turtles and assorted other woodland rescues, it remains a wildly popular place for kids to this day (wildly, get it?).
 I still enjoy going there to see the resident owls and hawks, who were in the company of a turkey vulture when I first went looking for a trail along the Des Plaines in October 2022.

-Of course a place called Trailside would have trails, which mostly run north-to-south along the river through Thatcher Woods almost to North Ave. (near the termination of the Des Plaines River Trail, but not near enough to connect) and south to Lake Street, with some off-trail trails meandering still further south along the river into G.A.R.
-Woods.
-There has been discussion over the years about extending the Des Plaines River Trail down here, which would add about 2.25 miles, but for now walkers navigate a hodge podge of both rough and improvised trail, with a section that passes behind the only houses in this town that line the river.
+Of course a place called Trailside would have trails, which mostly run north-to-south along the river through Thatcher Woods almost to North Ave. (near the termination of the Des Plaines River Trail, but not near enough to connect) and south to Lake Street, with some additional trails meandering still further south along the river into G.A.R.
+Woods, up to Madison St. in Forest Park.
+There has been discussion over the years about extending the Des Plaines River Trail down here, which would add about four more miles, but for now walkers navigate a hodge podge of both rough and improvised trail, with a section that passes behind the only houses in this town that line the river.
 Behind a fortified berm, of course.
 They’ve seen firsthand what it means to live in a watershed, and they’re not going to take nature’s bullying anymore.
 It’s bad enough how the deer eat all the shrubbery.

 Trail beside the Thatcher Glen Pond, behind Trailside Museum.